nightflyer88/Lua_gpsQRcode/README.md

 # LUA GPS to QR-Code

 ### English description:

-if you've lost your model, this app generates a qr-code with a google-map link of the last gps-position.
-After that, the qr-code can be read with any smartphone and displayed on the map.
+If you've lost your model, this app generates a QR-code with a google-map link of the last GPS-position.
+After that, the QR-code can be read with any smartphone and displayed on the map.

-The app takes a lot of memory and CPU power, so it only runs on a DC / DS24.
+The app takes a lot of memory and CPU power, so it only runs on a DC/DS24.
-Since the app is needed only in an "emergency", the app does not necessarily be active in the respective model.
-It's enough if the app just in Transmitter is stored, and if necessary activated.
+Since the app is needed only in an "emergency", the app does not necessarily be active in the model.
+It's enough if the app just in transmitter is stored, and if necessary activated.

 #### Installation:

+Download the [Jeti App Manager](https://github.com/nightflyer88/JetiAppManager/releases), the app is already included, and can be easily installed with one click.

-copy the files in the /Apps folder in the transmitter:
+Or on top click **Clone or download** and save as **ZIP**, and manually copy the following files and folders to the **/Apps** folder on the transmitter:
 - /gpsQRcode
 - gpsQRcode.lc

 ### Deutsche Beschreibung:

-Wenn du dein modell verloren hast, generiert diese app einen qr-code mit einem google-map link der letzten gps-position.
+Wenn Du dein Modell verloren hast, generiert diese App einen QR-Code mit einem Google-Map link der letzten GPS-Position.
 Danach kann der QR-Code mit jedem Smartphone gelesen, und auf der Karte dargestellt werden.

 Die App braucht viel Speicher und CPU-Leistung, daher läuft diese nur auf einer DC/DS24.
 Da die App nur im "Notfall" benötigt wird, muss die App nicht zwingend im jeweiligen Modell aktiv sein.
-Es reicht wenn die App einfach im Sender gespeichert ist, und bei bedarf aktiviert wird.
+Es reicht wenn die App einfach im Sender gespeichert ist, und bei Bedarf aktiviert wird.

 #### Installation:

-kopiere die Dateien in den /Apps Ordner im Sender:
+Lade den [Jeti App Manager](https://github.com/nightflyer88/JetiAppManager/releases) herunter, die App ist bereits enthalten, und kann bequem mit einem klick installiert werden.

+Oder oben auf **Clone or download** und als **ZIP** speichern, und die folgenden Dateien und Ordner manuell in den Ordner **/Apps** auf den Sender kopieren:
 - /gpsQRcode
 - gpsQRcode.lc